 The touch-sensitive FHD display gets bright enough for well-lit settings and is reasonably color-accurate.
 Above the display sits an excellent 1080p webcam, so your colleagues and clients can see and hear you clearly on video calls.
 The keyboard feels spacious but a tad mushy, and the touchpad is small and not always responsive.
 For those new to Chrome OS, know that this operating system is limited in the type of applications you can install, so you must ensure you can do everything through a Chrome browser or Android app.

 Although Windows is the most used operating system in the corporate business world, some of you may prefer or have the option to use a MacBook, especially in this remote work era.
 If so, we recommend the Apple MacBook Air 15 (2024), one of the best laptops for business and personal use we've tested.
 This laptop is an incredibly well-built ultraportable that comes with Apple's M3 silicon; its performance is excellent for most productivity tasks, including some light photo or video editing.
-Its 15-inch display gives you plenty of room for split-screen multitasking and gets bright enough to combat glare, even outdoors in broad daylight.
+Its 15-inch display gives you plenty of room for split-screen multitasking, and it gets bright enough to combat glare, even outdoors in broad daylight.
 It also features best-in-class battery life, so you can comfortably get through a full workday on a single charge.

 The user experience is great.
 The keyboard feels spacious and tactile, and the touchpad is large and responsive.
 You get an excellent 1080p webcam, so your colleagues can see and hear you clearly on video calls.
 Port selection is the major pain point here, as you only get two USB-C/Thunderbolt 3 ports; while you can use these to connect to two external monitors, this only works if the lid is closed.
 If you plan to use an external monitor with the laptop closed or prefer a more compact device for on-the-go use, you can get the Apple MacBook Air 13 (2024).
 It's cheaper, but the speakers don't sound as good.
-Unlike the 15-inch model, Apple still sells the Apple MacBook Air 13 (2022) with the M2 SoC as a budget-friendly option, coming in $100 USD cheaper than the 2024 model.
+Unlike the 15-inch model, Apple still sells the Apple MacBook Air 13 (2022) with the M2 SoC as a budget-friendly option, coming in at $100 USD cheaper than the 2024 model.

 If you want a versatile work device that you can also use as a tablet for media consumption, get the Microsoft Surface Pro 11th Edition (2024), one of the best laptops for business and personal use we've tested.
 Unlike our top pick above, the HP Spectre x360 14 (2024), this is a tablet PC with a detachable keyboard.
 Removing the keyboard makes the device easier to hold as a tablet and takes up less space on a table.
 The downside is that it's a bit more unstable when using it as a laptop on your lap.
 Like previous Surface Pro type cover keyboards, the new Flex keyboard feels spacious and comfortable, and it now works even when disconnected from the device, giving you more flexibility to position the tablet to your liking.
 It also has a new haptic touchpad that's larger and easier to use.
 Unfortunately, the keyboard is still a separate purchase; the same goes for the stylus.

 An important consideration for business use is this tablet uses an ARM processor.
 The Snapdragon chips are more than adequate to handle general productivity tasks, and they're quite power-efficient, giving you an all-day battery life.
 That said, you need to ensure that the apps you use are compatible or run well enough through Microsoft's Prism emulation layer to get your work done.
 There are two display options; models using the Snapdragon X Plus have an IPS panel, while the X Elite models come with an OLED panel.
 The OLED display will give you deeper blacks, but it exhibits the 'screen door effect,' meaning the digitizer is visible, creating a grid-like pattern that some may find distracting.
-Also, remember that OLEDs are susceptible to permanent burn-in.
+Also, OLEDs are susceptible to permanent burn-in.
 Other than that, this is a great device overall.
 You get an excellent 1440p webcam, an IR facial recognition camera, Wi-Fi 7, and clear-sounding front-facing speakers.

 Sep 26, 2024: We've replaced the Microsoft Surface Pro 8 (2021) with the Microsoft Surface Pro 11th Edition (2024) as our pick for the 'Best 2-In-1 Tablet For Business,' as it's newer and performs better.
 We've also made small edits for clarity.